 However, the responsibility of organic regulators and practitioners goes beyond the compatibility with organic principles and compliance with organic standards.
 Organic production should be leading the way in environmental protection and regeneration.
 One of the purposes of the Organic Foods Production Act, as stated in the Senate version of the bill, is to "encourage environmental stewardship through the increased adoption of organic, sustainable farming methods."
-With regard to NP and NPEs, the organic sector has fallen behind industry.
-EPA has identified alternatives to NPEs, and it is time for the NOSB and National Organic Program to banish these harmful substances.
+With regard to NP and NPEs, the organic sector has fallen behind emerging environmental standards.
+EPA has identified alternatives to NPEs, and it is time for the NOSB and National Organic Program to banish these harmful substances, especially given that the more toxic materials are not needed or essential.